sarbogast/development/README.md

 }
 ```

-You're creating a database called **kitchen-sync** and using the **Walrus** mode which means that all the documents are stored in memory.
+You're creating a database called **kitchen-sync** and using the **walrus** mode which means that all the documents are stored in memory.
 This is especially convenient in development when you are testing the functionalities of your app and don't need a Couchbase Server running to persist data.
 In the directory where you created the config file, start Sync Gateway in a Docker container:

 ```bash
 $ docker run -v '~/sync-gateway-docker/:/' -p 4984:4984 couchbase/sync-gateway /sync-gateway-config.json